Viniriter/liga/docs/gettingstared.md

 	 layout(3)

-we are generating  the G3 space, that is, we are generating a basis of vectors and multivectors for G3.
-Now, was created bases elements in ```objects.jl```.
+we are generating  the G3 space as default, that is, we are generating a basis of vectors and multivectors for G3.
+But, we can work (with appropriated setup of elements),with G3,1 and G4,1.

+Let us started with more basic example.
+After type ```layout(3)```  was created bases elements in ```objects.jl```.
 Type, for example

      e1